Maanu-Hue/Freelancer-Data-Cleaning-Standardization-using-SQL/README.md

 ---

-## 🚀 Key Learnings
+## ✨ Key Features
 - Data cleaning using SQL
-- Handling missing values using mean and median
-- Creating reusable SQL views
+- Missing value imputation (mean & median)
-- Data standardization techniques
+- Data standardization
-- Real-world dataset transformation
+- Use of views for modular transformation

 ---